valitovgaziz/ValitovGaziz/README.md

 I'm currently channeling my energy into several key projects:

-- **ValitovGaziz.ru** - My personal portfolio website, showcasing my skills, projects, and professional journey.
+- **https://ValitovGaziz.ru** - My personal portfolio website, showcasing my skills, projects, and professional journey.
-- **Yalarba.ru** - A platform dedicated to promoting tourism in the beautiful region of Bashkortostan.
+- **https://Yalarba.ru** - A platform dedicated to promoting tourism in the beautiful region of Bashkortostan.
 This is my current main focus.
-- **BegushiyBashkir.ru** - A website for the "Begushiy Bashkir" running club, founded by Zagir, to build and support a community of runners.
+- **https://BegushiyBashkir.ru** - A website for the "Begushiy Bashkir" running club, founded by Zagir, to build and support a community of runners.

 ## 🌱 Current Focus & Collaboration